trustification/trutification-ansible/vm-testing/README.md

 ## TLS Certs

-For development purpose, the TLS certs can be generated with the script located on `./bin/gencerts.sh`
+For development purposes, TLS certificates can be generated using the script located at `./bin/gencerts.sh`.
+This script utilizes OpenSSL to create the necessary certificates for secure communication.

+Steps to Generate TLS Certificates:

+ 1. **Update IP Address**: If you are generating TLS certificates for virtual machines other than Vagrant, ensure to update the IP address within ./bin/gencerts.sh accordingly.

-Run this script from the parent directory with command
+ 2. **Run the Script**: Execute the script from the parent directory with the following command:
 ```
 sh ./bin/gencerts.sh
 ```

-This will create self-signed certs under `/tmp/rhtpa/certs/` directory which is default value for `tpa_single_node_certificates_dir` variable

-Once the file is generated, copy the file to client machine from where the application is accessed.
+ 3. **Certificates to Client Machine**: After the certificate files are generated, you need to copy rootCA.crt to the client machine from which the application will be accessed.
+This step is crucial for establishing a trusted connection.
+This is needed for,

-Linux:
+     - *Trust Establishment*: The client recognizes and trusts the server's TLS certificate, allowing for secure communication without warnings or errors about untrusted certificates.
+     - *Secure Communication*: By adding rootCA.crt to the trusted certificate store, you mitigate potential man-in-the-middle attacks and ensure data integrity during transmission

+For Linux Systems:
+To install the `rootCA.crt`, execute the following commands:
 ```
 sudo cp rootCA.crt /etc/pki/ca-trust/source/anchors/
 sudo update-ca-trust
 ```
+This will update the system's certificate store, enabling your applications to recognize the newly trusted root certificate